Orazio Grassi: Other scientific interests

 During the course of his career, Grassi wrote several other scientific and technical works, including one on spheres, clocks and optics (Tractatus tres de sphera, de horologis ac de optica (1617)); another on optics (De iride disputatio optica a Galeatio Mariscotto publice habita in Collegio Romano S.I.
 (1617)) and one on sundials in the works of Vitruvius (In primum librum de architectura M. Vitruvii et in nonum eiusdem De horologiorum solarium descriptione duo brevissimi tractati (1624)).
 In the later period of his life, when he was in Genoa, he produced a number of other works, subsequently lost, including one treatise on the physics of light and another on architecture, unfinished at the time of his death.
 In 1644 he was also conducting experiments on atmospheric pressure based on the work of Evangelista Torricelli using a tube filled with mercury.
 These experiments were significant in demonstrating the inadequacy of Aristotelian physics.

 He continued to serve as Professor of Mathematics and Vice-Rector of the Roman College until 1633, when the Order transferred him to the Jesuit college in his home territory of Genoa.
 There he served not in a teaching capacity but as confessor, but although he no longer held a senior academic post, he continued to review and advise on a number of the Order's scientific projects.
 The Republic of Genoa also consulted him on naval engineering, including one for an 'unsinkable' ship.
-After a second period in Rome he served once again as confessor at the college in Genoa, and then as vice-rector, between 1651-1653.
+After a second period in Rome he served once again as confessor at the college in Genoa, and then as vice-rector, between 1651 and 1653.